Is There Research on Neurofeedback?

 Disclaimer

-The information on this page is provided for educational purposes only and is not intended as medical advice, diagnosis, or treatment.
+The information on this page is provided for educational purposes only and is not medical advice, diagnosis, or treatment.
 Neurofeedback is not a substitute for professional medical care.
-Always consult a qualified healthcare provider with questions about your individual health or medical conditions.
+Please consult a qualified healthcare provider with questions about your individual health or medical conditions.

 Ready to explore how neurofeedback can help you?